-Telstra Issuing CA personnel with access to the physically secure environment will not have access to the VCR tapes or digital images.
+Telstra purple managed issuing CA CBNSTL5GFCA01 personnel with access to the physically secure environment will not have access to the VCR tapes or digital images.
 Procedures must exist for the granting and revocation of access privileges to individuals.

 7.1.2.1.
 CA Physical Security Logs